 I was impressed by the reclining Buddha in Wat Pho in Bangkok – but I must say that the one sitting in Wat Phanan Choeng made me feel… intimidated.

-A 19 meters statue from 14th century sits in a small room and dominates everything.
-Buddha’s face is serious and his gesture symbolizes “calling the Earth to witness” his enlightment.
+A 19-meter statue from the 14th century sits in a small room and dominates everything.
+Buddha’s face is serious and his gesture symbolizes “calling the Earth to witness” his enlightenment.
 According to the story, he was fighting the temptations thrown at him by a bad ghost.
 It looks like he doesn’t want anyone disturbing and getting close to him.

 Night market Bang Lan in Ayutthaya